MehdiMahmud79/Holiday-Planner/README.md

 * WHEN The page loads, THEN customer is presented with a navigation bar with “LogIn/SignUp” and “Map” buttons
 * WHEN “LogIn/SignUp” button pressed, THEN Customer is presented with Sign up form.
-* WHEN Customer signs up using an email address, email and password, THEN a new user object is created and the customer is presented with a form to input the plan, which includes inputs for city name, date of visit and a description
+* WHEN Customer signs up using an email address, email and password, THEN a new user object is created and the customer is presented with a form to input the plan, which includes inputs for city name, date of visit and a description, as well as a banner that sows username and log out button
 * WHEN the customer fills in the plan form, THEN a card for the name of city, date of visit, description and weather data for that city is created and displayed on page.
 * WHEN the card is created, THEN a flag is added to the map at the location of the city with a description of the plan on that day
 * WHEN the page is reloaded, THEN I can press the tab on the “Sign Up” form to log in